-The absence of symptoms often leads to a delay in diagnosis.
+The absence of symptoms often leads to a delay in diagnosis of DFSP.
 Redness and pain only occur in 15% of cases.
 It is often mistaken for other skin conditions particularly in the early stages.
+Dermoscopy is not diagnostic as the features of DFSP are nonspecific.
 Skin biopsy is needed to confirm the diagnosis.

 DFSP's chromosomal abnormalities can be detected using reverse transcription polymerase chain reaction (RT-PCR) or fluorescence in situ hybrydization (FISH).

-In most cases no other investigations are necessary.
-However, if there is suspicion of metastasis or there is fibrosarcomatous transfomation, lymph node ultrasound, chest X-ray and pelvic ultrasound scan may be arranged.
+In most cases of DFSP no other investigations are necessary.
+However, if there is suspicion of metastasis or there is fibrosarcomatous transformation, lymph node ultrasound, chest X-ray and pelvic ultrasound scan may be arranged.

 Treatment of DFSP and DFSP with fibrosarcomatous transformation consists of wide excision of the lesion including deep fascia, with 1–3 cm margin of normal skin.
 This may take more than one surgical procedure to ensure complete removal of the tumour.